Susono: History

 During the Edo period, the area was mostly tenryō territory under direct control of the Tokugawa shogunate.
 After the Meiji Restoration, on February 1, 1889, a train station was opened in the center of rural Suntō District on what later became the Tōkaidō Main Line connecting Tokyo with Shizuoka.
 With the establishment of the modern municipalities system in April of the same year, the area was reorganized into 24 villages.
 Originally called "Sano Station", the train station was renamed Susono Station in 1915.
 Susono Town was founded on April 4, 1952, through the merger of Koizumi and Izumi Villages.
 On September 30, 1956, Fukara Village merged with Susono Town, and on September 1, 1957, Tomioka and Suyama Villages also merged.
 Susono became a city on January 1, 1971.
 The design of the city flag represents the union of the original five villages.

 Government

 Susono has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 19 members.

 Economy

 Susono has a mixed economy.
-As an industrial city, it hosts several automobile or automotive components plants, including a plant owned by Toyota Motor Corporation and one by its subsidiary Kanto Auto Works.
+As an industrial city, it hosts several automobile or automotive components plants, including a plant owned by Toyota and one by its subsidiary Kanto Auto Works.
 Mitsubishi Aluminum Corporation and Canon also have factories in the city.
 In April, 2007, the head office of Yazaki Corporation, an automotive components manufacturer, was moved from Yokohama to Susono.

 Agricultural products include Strawberries, bamboo shoots, and pork.

-Toyota has begun the construction of the smart city, Woven City, in 2021.
+Toyota is in the process of building a smart city, Woven City, in Susono.
+It completed Phase 1 of the project in 2025.